 Going to Fenqihu is not only the easiest, but also the most fitting way of getting there, as the mountain railway played a vital role in the area’s history!
 Sadly , the train only runs to Fenqihu and does not go all the way to the Alishan National Forest Recreation Area.
 From there you’ll still need to catch a 40-minute bus to get to the National Park.

 It takes 2 ½ hours, costs NT$384 and only runs 3 times a day.

 Going via Shizhuo

-There are shared shuttle bus available, though they’re a little more expensive and you need to book in advance.
+There are shared shuttle buses available, though they’re a little more expensive and you need to book in advance.

-It can get a little complicated trying to figure out the bus routes in Alishan, so let this helpful guide show you everything you need to know!
+It can get a little complicated trying to figure out the bus routes in Alishan.
+Therefore, let this helpful guide show you everything you need to know!

 Entrance Fee to Alishan National Park